Non-local resources for error correction in quantum LDPC codes: Numerical Results

 \item \textit{Measurement error}: While measuring, say an ancilla qubit in $\hat{Z}$ basis, we incorrectly project into wrong state and report a wrong value with some probability $p_\mathrm{meas}$.

 \item \textit{Wait or Idle error}: While we are doing error-correction rounds, our data qubits are waiting, represented as in identity gate $\hat{I}$.
-But instead, performing a single qubit gate $\hat{X}, \hat{Z}$ or $\hat{Y}$ with probability $p_{\mathrm{wait}}/3$. \end{enumerate}
+But instead, performing a single qubit gate $\hat{X}, \hat{Z}$ or $\hat{Y}$ with probability $p_{\mathrm{wait}}/3$.
+For all the numerical simulations we assume $p_{\mathrm{wait}}=0$.

-The numerical simulations we do have combination of these errors.
-The errors can occur randomly anywhere in the circuit, with no correlation.
-Such type of error model or noise is called \textit{Markovian noise}.
-Depending on the hardware, each errors enumerated above can have different values of probabilities.
-We consider two different models: \begin{itemize} \item \textbf{Hardware-Agnostic Error Model}: This model is independent of specific hardware implementations, assuming all errors except the cavity error occur with the same probability $p$ throughout the circuit.
-In our numerical simulations, we account for type 1,3,4 and 5 errors with equal probability, while type 6 (idle error) is set to 0.
 This is justified by the fact that Rydberg atoms have long coherence time compared to the idle time of data qubit \cite{morgado2021quantum}\cite{saffman2010quantum}.

-So, $p_1 = p_2 = p_{\mathrm{in}} = p_{\mathrm{meas}} = p$, and $p_{\mathrm{wait}} \approx 0.$
+\item \textit{Cavity error}: When using cavity to prepare a GHZ state, we obtain the ideal state GHZ with a certain probability, while error terms appear with some probability as described in Eq.~\ref{eq:depol}.
+Approximately, the failure probability say \( p_{\text{cavity}} =2\alpha\) scales as \(1/\sqrt{C}\) \ref{eq:depol}.
+In both error models discussed below, we allow \( p_{\text{cavity}} \) to vary to account for imperfections in the cavity due to losses. \end{enumerate}

+The numerical simulations we perform involve a combination of these errors.
+The errors can occur randomly at any location in the circuit, with no correlations between them.
+Such an error model or noise is referred to as \textit{Markovian noise}.
+Depending on the hardware, each of the errors enumerated above can have different probabilities.
+In this work, we consider two different models: \begin{itemize} \item \textbf{Hardware agnostic error model}: This model is independent of specific hardware implementations, assuming all errors except the cavity error occur with the same probability $p$ throughout the circuit.
+In our numerical simulations, we account for type 1,3,4 and 5 errors with equal probability.
+So, $p_1 = p_2 = p_{\mathrm{in}} = p_{\mathrm{meas}} = p$ and $p_{wait}=0$.
+Type 6 error which is error due to imperfect cavity, $p_{cavity}=x p_2$, where \(x\) is a real number.

-\item \textbf{Custom Error Model}: In this model, type 4 errors (two-qubit depolarizing) have probability $p$ and type 3 errors (single-qubit depolarizing) have probability $p/10$.
-Type 5 errors (measurement) and type 1 errors (imperfect reset) each have a probability of $2p$.
-Type 6 errors (wait) are again set to 0.
-So, $p_2 = p$, $p_1 = p/10$, $p_{\mathrm{in}} = p_{\mathrm{meas}} = 2p$, and $p_{\mathrm{wait}} \approx 0.$ \end{itemize}
+\item \textbf{Custom error model}: In this model, type 3 errors (two-qubit depolarizing) have probability $p$ and type 2 errors (single-qubit depolarizing) have probability $p/10$.
+Type 4 errors (measurement) and type 1 errors (imperfect reset) each have a probability of $2p$.
+So, $p_2 = p$, $p_1 = p/10$, $p_{\mathrm{in}} = p_{\mathrm{meas}} = 2p$ and $p_{wait}=0$.
+The cavity error, $p_{cavity}=x p_2$, where \(x\) is a real number. \end{itemize}